nmathewson/walking-onions-wip/specs/04-reconstructing-endives.md

 certain fields from a SNIPRouterData should not be included in the SNIPs for that index group.

-Since a SNIPRouterData needs to be signed, this process has to be be deterministic.
+Since a SNIPRouterData needs to be signed, this process has to be deterministic.
 Thus, the truncated SNIPRouterData should be computed by removing the keys and values for EXACTLY the keys listed and no more.
 The remaining keys MUST be left in the same order that they appeared in the